LayeredInsight/backup_db_containers/README.md

 this could be a privilged container, but personally that doesn't thrill me.

-Copy the shell scripts in this directory to somewhere on your docker host
+Copy the shell scripts in this directory to /usr/local/bin on your docker host
 ```
 cp *sh /usr/local/bin
 chmod 755 /usr/local/bin/